dpharris/Arduino-Shell/README.md

 #### Implementing Script Groups
 Since some effects will use infinite while-blocks to produce effects on a pin, there has to be a way to stop these effects, or substitute another effect for that pin.
-This is done by associating a group-variable, with a group of eventids, that keeps track of which of their associated scripts is active for that pin.
-When another eventid in that group is received, it overrides the current script/effect value in its associated group-variable.
+This is done by assigning a group-variable-umber to a set of eventids.
+The group-variable indicates which of its associated scripts is active.
+When another eventid in that group is received, it overwrites its id into that group-variable.

+For example:
+  eventid     group#   script
+  xxxxx10       5      ```13_p`off```
+  xxxxx12       5      ```13_p`flash```
+  xxxxx57       5      ```13_p`on```